arx-project/Arx/README.md

 ---

 **Community and Philosophy:**
-Arx is a community-led project grounded in BSD values: simplicity, transparency, auditability, and freedom.
-It is not a derivative of Linux, nor an adaptation of existing desktop conventions.
-It is a declaration that BSD systems deserve an environment as principled and coherent as their kernel.
+Arx is a declaration that BSD users deserve a desktop environment built to match the principles of their operating system: simplicity, control, clarity, and technical integrity.
+It is not adapted from Linux, nor based on external paradigms.
+Arx is an independent, auditable, and forward-looking environment where BSD is not a platform target, but the foundation.

-Arx is built not to mimic, but to lead.
-If you believe BSD should stand on its own terms, we invite you to help shape what comes next.
+If you believe in a native BSD future, Arx welcomes your contribution.